GPlates/new-gplates-website/src/pages/docs/user-manual/MotionPaths.md

 2 Creating Motion Paths
 =====================

 To use motion paths in GPlates, you need to create or load a motion path feature.
 Motion path features can be created, like other features, with the digitisation tool.
-See **Creating New Features** for more information on using the digitisation tool.
+See the chapter on [Creating New Features](/docs/user-manual/Creating_Features/) for more information on using the digitisation tool.
 To create a motion path, begin by selecting the **Multi-point Geometries** icon from the **Tool Palette**:

 <span style="display:inline-block; width:30px; vertical-align:middle;"><img src="icons/digitise_multipoint_35.png" /> </span> Multi-point Geometries